Marking Birds for Identification

 phone: (360) 591-5959

-Peregrine Falcons – Visual Identification Band and US Geological Survey (USGS) Band.
+Peregrine Falcons – Visual Identification Band and USGS Band.

 We give all Peregrine Falcons we capture a green or black-over-blue visual identification